JoeCianflone/rebase/readme.md

 ## What this should and should not do

 This isn't a full or complete application.
-This should do just the basics
+This should do just the basics.
+It's your job to build the app on top of this code.

 ## Shared vs Workspace